The subjects of this list accidentally provided us with enough ammunition to certify their careers as “all but dead”.

 7. Tom Green – Freddy Got Fingered (2001)

 The Backwards Man lost his funny bone.

 If you don’t know who Tom Green is then you were probably too young to be watching the vulgar Freddy Got Fingered movie that killed his career.
 Lucky you!
-This film focussed almost solely on prepubescent humour and insulting as many people as possible, killing the promising young career of its star who had, at one time, been looking to follow in the footsteps of Jim Carrey.
-Long story short, he’s barely been seen since.
+This film focused almost solely on prepubescent humour and insulting as many people as possible, killing the promising young career of its star who had, at one time, been looking to follow in the footsteps of Jim Carrey and Adam Sandler.
+Long story short, he has barely been seen since.

 6. John Travolta – Battlefield Earth (2000)

 Scientology gone mad(der).